33%

 Lakes that shall not be crossed

 Another point of concern is that some lakes are more or less strictly forbidden to swim in.
-The Baldeggersee, Mauesee, Amsoldingensee and the Klignauerstausee are natural reserves and swimming is forbidden (or very restricted).
+The Baldeggersee, Mauesee, Amsoldingensee, Niederried Stausee and the Klignauerstausee are natural reserves and swimming is forbidden (or very restricted).

 Lac de L’Hongrin is a reservoir and it is forbidden to swim in it.
 Actually, after talking with some people and gathering information here and there, most reservoirs are forbidden to swim in.
 But, this is typically for legal reasons.
 I will do my best effort to ask the electricity companies before, to let them know and learn how to minimise the risk.
 But they don’t always answer, so I reserve myself the right to breach some of those limitations.
 Please don’t sue me.